-Hypothyroidism in newborns (known as congenital hypothyroidism) occurs in one in every 3,000 - 4,000 births, making it the most common hormonal disorder in infants.
+Hypothyroidism in newborns (known as congenital hypothyroidism) occurs in one in every 3,000 to 4,000 births, making it the most common hormonal disorder in infants.
 It usually persists throughout life.

 Permanent Congenital Hypothyroidism.
 In most cases of permanent congenital hypothyroidism, the thyroid gland is missing, underdeveloped, or not properly located.
 In other cases, hormone production is impaired or the pituitary or hypothalamus glands function abnormally.
 Genetic abnormalities may be a factor in congenital hypothyroidism, but in many cases the cause is unknown.

 Temporary Hypothyroidism in Infants.
 Temporary hypothyroidism can also occur in infants.
-Possible causes include various immunologic, environmental, and genetic factors, including those in the mother:
+Possible causes include various immunologic, environmental, and genetic factors, including these in the mother:

 - Some of the drugs used to treat hyperthyroidism (overactive thyroid) block the production of thyroid hormone.
 These same drugs can also cross the placenta and cause hypothyroidism in the infant.